 Our Construction Trades program continues to prepare students for careers in that industry.
-Over the past few years there have been two inter-disciplinary projects in which these students work with students from the Welding program, as well as from the School of Arts and Science and the School of Business.
-Together students in these programs built an environmentally friendly "small house" and greenhouse.
+Over the past few years there have been a few inter-disciplinary projects in which these students work with students from the Welding program, as well as from the School of Arts and Science and the School of Business.
+Together students in these programs built an environmentally friendly "small house", a greenhouse, and sets for the performing arts department musicals.